Brimi sæter is a dairy and mountain farm that offers a unique experience with self-produced food by the lake Tesse.

 The dairy is built specifically so that visitors can follow the entire process through a large window; from milking to cheese-churning, and finally, to storage.

-Welcome to the small farm shop at Brimi sæter, where you find a lot of local products.
+They have a small farm shop at Brimi sæter, where you find a lot of local products.